-Tokyo is a city of tall buildings.
+Shooting Tokyo photography means you’ll be taking photos of a lot of tall buildings.
 This is yet another one you can photograph from.
 The advantage this building has over some of the others is that it’s free!

 The view from the top also offers a different perspective than the other towers.
-You’re more in the centre of where all the other tall buildings in Tokyo are concentrated.
+You’re more in the center of where all the other tall buildings in Tokyo are concentrated.

 On a clear day, you’ll also be able to see Mount Fuji from this location.
-This is also true of all the other towers as well though.
+But this is also true of all the other towers though.

 Worm’s Eye View